 A Word About Dog Parks And The Un-Socialized Mature Dog

-Using The Well Balanced Dog As A Socialization Tool
+Using The Well Balanced Dog As A Tool For Socializing Your Husky Puppy

 Always see YOUR dog and meet his needs.
 Always set your dog up for his greatest chance for success.